okta/okta.github.io/_source/_code/javascript/okta_react.md

 ```

 ### `/login`
-This route hosts the Sign-In Widget and redirects if the user is already logged in.
+This route redirects if the user is already logged in.
 If the user is coming from a protected page, they'll be redirected back to the page upon login.

 Create a new component `src/Login.js`: